gillesfabio/django-flickrsets/README.rst

 **Reusable Django application to synchronize Flickr sets**.

-.. note:: **The application is currently NOT ready for production use.
-If you
-    still want to deploy it on a production server, do it at your own risk.
-    And please, be cool with Flickr API.**
+**The application is currently NOT ready for production use.
+If you still want to deploy it on a production server, do it at your own risk.
+Please, be cool with Flickr API.**

 For instructions on how to install and use this application, and on what it provides, take a look in the ``docs/`` directory.